Skip to main content

 Prescription Medicines to Help You Quit Tobacco

-There are prescription drugs that have been shown to help people quit tobacco.
+There are prescription medicines that have been shown to help people quit tobacco.
 Some can be used along with nicotine replacement therapy (NRT).
-You often need to start taking them in the weeks before your Quit Day (the day you plan to quit).
+These medicines are often started in the weeks before your Quit Day (the day you plan to quit).

-People who are significantly dependent on nicotine should consider nicotine replacement and/or drug therapy to help them quit.
-Signs of severe nicotine dependence in people who smoke include:
+People who are dependent on nicotine should think about nicotine replacement and/or medicine therapy to help them quit.
+Signs of nicotine dependence in people who smoke include:

 • Smoking more than 1 pack a day